folio-org/stripes-connect/doc/api.md

   of permissions required for the given resource to be fetched.

 * `shouldRefresh`: An optional function which can be used to indicate if the given resource should be refreshed when another resource is mutated.
+The function is passed the `resource` itself and the refresh `action`.
+The `action` contains the standard `type`, `meta`, etc fields.
+The `action.meta` additionally contains an `originatingActionType` string that contains the action type that resulted in this refresh request.
+Eg, `@@stripes-connect/DELETE_SUCCESS`.

 * `resultOffset`: A number, interpolated string, or function indicating what offset into the results list should be fetched.
 This is an optional workflow that allows